ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 * Activate the environment you have created in the previous step

-* cd to the project folder
+* cd to the root project folder, the folder in which the **dodo.py** file is located.

 * Simply run the following command: `doit`